Canon G3 X vs Nikon W300

 Of the two cameras under consideration, the Canon G3 X features an one-inch sensor and the Nikon W300 a 1/2.3-inch sensor.
 The sensor area in the W300 is 76 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 5.6.
 The sensor in the G3X has a native 3:2 aspect ratio, while the one in the W300 offers a 4:3 aspect.

 In terms of underlying technology, both cameras are build around BSI-CMOS sensors.

 With 20MP, the G3X offers a higher resolution than the W300 (15.9MP), but the G3X nevertheless has larger individual pixels (pixel pitch of 2.41μm versus 1.33μm for the W300) due to its larger sensor.
 However, the W300 is a somewhat more recent model (by 1 year and 11 months) than the G3X, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the W300 provides a better video resolution than the G3X.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the W300 provides a better video resolution than the G3X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.